Skip to main content

 The SCI in 60 seconds

-A Societe Civile Immobiliere is a legal structure that allows two or more people to jointly own one or more properties.
+A Société Civile Immobilière is a legal structure that lets two or more people jointly own one or more properties.
 Instead of buying an apartment in your own name (or in joint ownership), you create a company that buys the property.
 You hold shares in this company, not the property directly.

-This mechanism creates an abstraction layer between you and the property, and it is this layer that provides flexibility.
-Company shares can be transferred, donated, or split between bare ownership and usufruct more easily than a property held directly.
-The articles of association define each partner’s rights and obligations with a freedom that joint ownership (indivision) does not allow.
-Management is entrusted to a manager designated in the articles, which avoids the unanimity requirement inherent to joint ownership.
+This puts a layer between you and the property, and it is that layer which gives flexibility.
+Company shares can be sold, donated, or split between bare ownership and usufruct more easily than a property held directly.
+The articles of association set out each partner’s rights and obligations with a freedom that joint ownership (indivision) does not allow.
+Management is entrusted to a manager named in the articles, which avoids the unanimity that joint ownership requires.

 Two tax regimes are available: IR (income tax, the default regime) and IS (corporate income tax, by election).
 This choice is fundamental and virtually irreversible: once you opt for IS, you cannot go back.
 Everything else follows from it.